Good Faith Efforts (GFEs) Administrative Reconsideration Process

 If ODOT determines that the apparent successful consultant/bidder has failed to meet the requirements, prior to awarding the project/contract, ODOT will provide the consultant/bidder an opportunity for administrative reconsideration.

 2. The notice shall state that the consultant/bidder is entitled to administrative reconsideration.
-ODOT’s independent administrative reconsideration official is the Director of Project Delivery and/or designee, provided that such designee did not participate in the original determination.
+ODOT’s independent administrative reconsideration official (ARO) is the General Counsel and/or designee, provided that such designee did not participate in the original determination.
 The DBELO and/or designee shall provide the administrative reconsideration official with a copy of the notice to the consultant/bidder.

 3. The consultant/bidder has three business days from the date of the notice from the DBELO and/or designee to submit a request for administrative reconsideration to the email addresses provided in the notice.